dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-Bits_and_Bytes.md

 &mdash; kilograms, kilowatts, etc.

 Computer engineers decided, however, to use the prefix *kilo-* represent 2^10 (1024).
 Therefore, a kilobyte (KB) is 1024 bytes, *not*
 1000.
 This could be justified because computer design and powers of 2 are intimately linked.
-Besides, 1024 is *real close* to 1000, what could go wrong?

 The same rule applies to the standard higher prefixes: